 To launch the Transmitter settings window:

-- Model Selection Window: At the top of the model selection window is a “Edit Radio Settings” button that will open the transmitter settings window.
+- Model Selection Window: At the top of the .otx document window is a “Edit Radio Settings” button that will open the transmitter settings window.

 The transmitter simulator provides a way to test transmitter and model behavior before writing configurations and settings to the transmitter.

 Changes made in the simulator are temporary and will not be saved when the simulator is closed.